 - TLS ver.
 1.3 for Web Sites and data exchange with Vendors and Partners

 - sftp for File Transfers where specifically requested and authenticated via keys

 - Structured Storage: Database encryption using AES-256

 - Unstructured Storage: Filesystem encryption using the AES-256

 - All laptops are encrypted using Bitlocker or FileVault

 - Aura’s key management uses Aura managed keys (where possible)

 - The assignment of account privileges throughout the organization are guided by the “Least Privilege Principle”, “Need to know” and the use of Role Based Access.
 Least privilege principle holds that each user will be assigned the minimum account privileges necessary to do their job and no more.

 - All roles are preapproved by the relevant Aura data owner

-- Roles are established at the time of hire by Human Relations and are provisioned by Corporate IT using scripted tools
+- Roles are established at the time of hire by Human Relations and are auto-provisioned by the HRIS system and identity provider (IdP) system.

-- On termination, all access is removed within 24 hours of separation.
+- On termination, all access is removed by end of day, often within 1 hour.

 - Accounts are always traceable back to an individual.

 - Shared accounts are not permitted and, where not avoidable, the passwords are set to unmemorable values and stored in an auditable password management database.